Fasting and feasting

-The holy month of Ramadan may not seem like the most obvious time to enjoy traditional Malay food but every evening, once the daylight hours of abstinence and spiritual reflection are over, Penang’s Muslims gather at Ramadan bazaars across the island to break the fast and spend quality time with family and friends.
+The holy month of Ramadan may not seem like the most obvious time to enjoy traditional Malay food but every evening, once the daylight hours of abstinence and spiritual reflection are over, Penang’s Muslims gather at Ramadan bazaars across the island to break the end of the day’s fast (Iftar or “buka puasa” in Malay) and spend quality time with family and friends.

 If you need something a bit more substantial, try ayam percik (grilled chicken with a sweet and spicy garlic, chilli, ginger and coconut sauce), traditional Penang nasi kandar, consisting of rice and curries prepared by the town’s Indian Muslim population, or even a rendang curry with ketupat (glutinous rice boiled in a woven palm leaf).

 To follow up your main course, there are numerous stalls selling all manner of different sweet treats known as kuih.
 Choose from onde onde glutinous rice balls, filled with sticky palm sugar syrup and coated in grated coconut, or kuih bingka, a cake baked from mashed sweet potato and flour, flavoured with vanilla and coconut milk.

-Alternatively, try kuih bugis, which consists of ground rice flour and tapioca filled with grated coconut and sugar, all wrapped in a banana leaf and then grilled.
+You may like to try kuih Bugis, which consists of ground rice flour and tapioca filled with grated coconut and sugar, all wrapped in a banana leaf and then grilled.

-If that still hasn’t satisfied your sweet tooth, a glass of freshly squeezed cane sugar juice and a colourfully-layered steamed riceflour cake flavoured with coconut and sugar, known as kuih lapis, will definitely do the job.
+If that still hasn’t satisfied your sweet tooth, a glass of freshly squeezed cane sugar juice and a colourfully layered steamed riceflour cake flavoured with coconut and sugar, known as kuih lapis, will definitely do the job.

 The bazaars can get very crowed around sunset, and if you’re not Muslim, its a polite gesture to wait until those fasting have eaten before tucking in.